rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

   - [ ] (optional) These editors can already start adding/changing content in this sheet from this point forward.

 - [ ] [Choose what public URL the web-app will be available on.](#choose-a-public-url)
 - [ ] [Create the GitHub-repository](#create-a-github-repository) of your instance.
+- [ ] Go to Settings > Pages and select Source: Github Actions
 - [ ] Git clone your repository locally and add HIA submodule
 ```
 git submodule add --name helpful-information https://github.com/rodekruis/helpful-information.git